 The Plan pays for Pharmaceutical Products that are administered on an outpatient basis in a Hospital, Alternate Facility, Physician's office, or in a Covered Person's home.
-Examples of what would be included under this category are antibiotic injections in the Physician's office or inhaled medication in an Urgent Care Center for treatment of an asthma attack.
+Examples of what would be included under this category are antibiotic injections in the Physicians office or inhaled medication in an Urgent Care Center for treatment of an asthma attack.

 Benefits under this section are provided only for Pharmaceutical Products which, due to their characteristics (as determined by UnitedHealthcare), must typically be administered or directly supervised by a qualified provider or licensed/certified health professional.
-Depending on where the Pharmaceutical Product is administered, Benefits will be provided for administration of the Pharmaceutical Product under the corresponding Benefit category in this SPD.
-Benefits for medication normally available by prescription or order or refill are provided as described under your Outpatient Prescription Drug Plan.
+Benefits under this section do not include medications that are typically available by prescription order or refill at a pharmacy.
 Benefits under this section do not include medications for the treatment of infertility.
+Benefits include growth hormone therapy for Dwarfism secondary to pituitary gland failure.